-The first step is to determine where the rods will intersect each plate.
-The plate settlers are designed to lie parallel to the $60^{\circ}$ inclined section of the corrugated pipe.
+The first step was to determine where the rods will intersect each plate.
+The plate settlers were designed to lie parallel to the 60° inclined section of the corrugated pipe.
 The rods used to secure the plate settlers run perpendicular to each plate.
-In order to achieve this geometry the rods will intersect each plate at a lower point.
-The holes on each consecutive plate were cut at increasingly farther distances from their top edges so that each plate would be sloped at $60^{\circ}$ with its bottom edges lying in the horizontal x-y plane.
+In order to achieve this geometry the rods intersect each plate at a lower point.
+The holes on each consecutive plate were cut at increasingly farther distances from their top edges so that each plate would be sloped at 60° with its bottom edges lying in the horizontal x-y plane.

-The first step to determining the hole location for any plate size and length is to calculate the total change in parallel distance along the plate for the width of the sedimentation tank.
-If this distance is longer than the plate itself, multiple rods must be used to connect the unit.
-This distance can be calculated using the following equation: $\tan(30^\circ)^$ (Sedimentation Tank Diameter) = Change in Parallel Distance.
-The bottom hole must start at this distance plus a buffer space of at least 2cm above the bottom of the plate.
-The distance between the holes does not have to be exact but must be chosen to allow for buffer space between the edge of the plate and the holes.
-To find the location of the hole on the subsequent plate use the same geometrical relationship as the first calculation but replace the Diameter of the Tank with the spacing between plates.
-This ensures that the angle of the plates will be at 60 degrees.
-Each plate that follows will have holes that are one increment lower.
-To ensure even horizontal spacing the center line was drawn on each plate.
+The first step to determining the hole location for any plate size and length was to calculate the total change in parallel distance along the plate for the width of the sedimentation tank.
+If this distance was longer than the plate itself, multiple rods would be required to connect the unit.
+This distance can be calculated using equation 2.

+(Change in parallel distance) = tan(30) (Sedimentation tank diameter) (2)

+The bottom hole must start at this distance plus a buffer space of at least 2cm above the bottom of the plate to minimize plate cracks and failure.
+The distance between the holes must be chosen to allow for buffer space between the edge of the plate and the holes.
+To find the location of the hole on the subsequent plate, the same geometrical relationship as the first calculation was used but the inter-plate spacing replaced the tank diameter in the calculation.
+This ensured the plates remained inclined at 60 degrees.
+Each plate that followed had holes that were one increment lower.
+To ensure even horizontal spacing the center line was drawn onto each plate.
 The horizontal spacing of the upper rods was chosen to be evenly spaced between the edge and the center.

-At 1.5 cm plate spacing, the additional distance increment for each plate was calculated as $\tan(30^\circ)^1.5$ cm = 0.87 cm (See Figure 9).
-Across the entire set of plates, the vertical change in distance along the plates was calculated using the 12 in inner diameter (12 in = 30.5 cm) as $\tan(30^\circ)^(30.5 \text{ cm}) = 17.5 \text{ cm}$ (6.9 inches).
-This means the bottom hole must start more than 6.9 inches from the bottom of the plate so that the last hole is not placed farther than the end of the plate.
+At 1.5 cm plate spacing, the additional distance increment for each plate was calculated as to be 0.87 cm (See Figure 10).
+Across the entire set of plates, the vertical change in distance along the plates was calculated using the 30.5 cm (12 in) inner diameter to be 17.5 cm (6.9 inches).
+This means the bottom hole needed to start more than 6.9 inches from the bottom of the plate so that the last hole was still located on the plate.
 The distance from the top edge of the first plate was arbitrarily chosen to be 2.5 cm, a distance that would provide buffer space between the edge of the plate and the first hole.
-The distance between the two vertical holes was chosen to be 8 cm to ensure that as the hole is placed lower on each consecutive plate the rods not run too close to the bottom of the last of the 17 plates.
+The distance between the two vertical holes was chosen to be 8 cm to ensure that as the hole was placed lower on each consecutive plate the rods not run too close to the bottom of the last of the 17 plates.
 The horizontal spacing of the upper rods was chosen as 5cm from the center line since it was the approximate midpoint between the center line and the edge.
+This separation distance can be calculated using the Mathcad doc and plate separation calculations as described earlier.

-Figure 9: Plate Settler Unit: The small triangle shows the change in distance for each consecutive plate
+Figure 10: Plate Settler Unit: The small triangle shows the change in distance for each consecutive plate